matter-labs/zinc/zinc-book/src/appendix/F-zksync-library.md

 # The zkSync library

-The zkSync library contains functions and utilities to perform operations in the zkSync network.
+The zkSync library contains functions and utilities to perform operations in the zkSync networks.

 ## `zksync::transfer` function

-Executes a transfer which is sent to the zkSync platform.
+Executes a transfer which is eventually sent to the zkSync platform.

 Arguments:
 - recipient: `u160`